Bud Cummins: Career

 Cummins was born in Enid, Oklahoma.
-He graduated from the University of Arkansas and eventually moved to Little Rock, Arkansas.
-In 1989, he obtained a J.D. degree from the University of Arkansas at Little Rock William H. Bowen School of Law.
-Subsequently, he served as a law clerk for United States Magistrate Judge John F. Forster, and later was clerk to chief United States District Judge Stephen M. Reasoner.
+He graduated from the University of Arkansas and eventually moved to Little Rock, Arkansas where he obtained a J.D. degree from the University of Arkansas at Little Rock William H. Bowen School of Law.
+Subsequently, he served as a federal law clerk for United States Magistrate Judge John F. Forster, and later for chief United States District Judge Stephen M. Reasoner.
 After his federal clerkships, he set up a private law practice.

 In 1996, he ran as a Republican candidate for Arkansas' second district in the House of Representatives.
-He lost roughly 52 percent to 48 percent to Democrat Vic Snyder.
+He lost 52 percent to 48 percent to Democrat Vic Snyder.
 He later served as Governor Mike Huckabee's chief legal counsel.
 In 2000, he was an elector representing Arkansas' second electoral district at the Electoral College and cast his vote for Texas Governor George W. Bush.
 In 2001, shortly after becoming President of the United States, Bush nominated Cummins to be the United States Attorney for the Eastern District of Arkansas, a position that he held until 2006.
 During his tenure as U.S. Attorney, his office successfully investigated and prosecuted several high-profile cases including the conviction of a group responsible for the largest theft of electronic personal identity data up to that time.

 After leaving the U.S. Attorney's Office, Cummins re-entered private practice, specializing in white-collar criminal matters, complex multi-party litigation, and compliance.
-His firm provides compliance services to state regulated cannabis cultivation and dispensary companies.

-In 2017, Cummins joined Avenue Strategies, a consulting, advocacy, public affairs and management group in Washington, D.C.

-Cummins now practices as both a lawyer and a lobbyist, also represents DOJ white collar targets in the U.S. or international clients targeted by DOJ or the Treasury Department.
+Cummins currently practices as a lawyer, a lobbyist, and a mediator.
+He has represented DOJ white collar targets in the U.S. or international clients targeted by DOJ or the Treasury Department.

-In 2015, Cummins re-entered the political arena when he agreed to serve as the Arkansas chairman for the presidential campaign of New Jersey Governor Chris Christie.
+In 2015, Cummins agreed to serve as the Arkansas chairman for the presidential campaign of New Jersey Governor Chris Christie.
 Cummins and Christie served together as U.S. Attorneys during the George W. Bush administration.
 After Christie withdrew from the 2016 presidential primary race, Cummins subsequently agreed to serve as Arkansas chairman of Donald Trump's presidential campaign.

-Cummins served as a Trump whip at the Republican National Convention, held in Cleveland in July 2016.
+Cummins also served as a Trump whip at the Republican National Convention, held in Cleveland in July 2016.
 In September 2016, Cummins temporarily relocated to Washington, D.C. to serve on the Trump presidential transition team.

+From 2017 through 2020, Cummins was affiliated with the Washington D.C. lobbying firm Avenue Strategies.